-All estimates of abundance derived through the were application of distance sampling analysis (Buckland et al. 2001) computer and the program DISTANCE (Thomas et al. 1998) line-transect survey data to collected from ships in the oceanic northern Gulf of Mexico (i.e., 200m isobath to seaward extent of the U.S. EEZ) and are summarized in Appendix IV.
+All estimates of abundance were derived through application of distance sampling analysis (Buckland et al. 2001) and the computer program DISTANCE (Thomas et al. 1998) to line-transect survey data collected from ships in the oceanic northern Gulf of Mexico (i.e., 200m isobath to seaward extent of the U.S. EEZ) and are summarized Appendix IV.